loglot/Yet-Another-Game-Collection-3ds/README.md

         2.4. [optional] run ./build.bat to get a cia file

+            Note: build.bat runs 2 files, cxitool.exe, and makerom.exe, if you want, you can get these files from online, and replace the included files in 3dsx-to-cia, though, that is not required

 3. open the game

     3.1. on a 3ds, you should put the .3dsx file onto the sd card, and open it with homebrew launcher